Living with autoimmune hepatitis: What can help?

-Adding a second medication, such as azathioprine (Azasan; Imuran) or 6-mercaptopurine (Purinethol), can allow patients to reduce or eliminate prednisone, which can have serious side effects.
+Adding a second medication, such as azathioprine (Azasan or Imuran) or 6-mercaptopurine (Purinethol), can allow patients to reduce or eliminate prednisone, which can have serious side effects.
 It's important to know that these secondary treatments can also cause side effects including allergic reactions, inflammation of the pancreas, abnormal liver blood tests, and an increased risk of developing certain cancers.

 The standard treatment doesn't work for everyone: it's estimated that 20 to 24% of patients have an incomplete response to treatment, or don't respond at all.
 It's important to see your doctor regularly to continue monitoring your treatment progress.

-Autoimmune Hepatitis diet
+Autoimmune hepatitis diet

-While there is not a specific diet recommended for Autoimmune Hepatitis, certain dietary changes can help reduce the side effects of the most common treatment, prednisone.
+While there is not a specific diet recommended for autoimmune hepatitis, certain dietary changes can help reduce the side effects of the most common treatment, prednisone.

 One side effect of prednisone is that it contributes to bone density loss.
 Maintaining a diet with enough calcium can help lower your risk of osteoporosis and bone fracture.

 Prednisone can also lead to food cravings and significant weight gain.
 A registered dietician can help you plan a diet that helps you maintain a healthy weight while taking prednisone.
-If you do gain weight, don't beat yourself up – it's very common with prednisone.
+If you do gain weight, don't beat yourself up – it's very common with prednisone use.
 If AIH goes into remission or patients are able to reduce their dose, many find it relatively easy to lose any weight gained while taking prednisone or a higher dose.